 Shade: You may recognize the term “shade” because it’s used quite often to refer to light and dark versions of the same hue.
 But actually, a shade is technically the color that you get when you add black to any given hue.
 The various “shades” just refer to how much black you’re adding.

 Tint: A tint is the opposite of a shade, but people don’t often distinguish between a color’s shade and a color’s tint.
 You get a different tint when you add white to a color.
 So, a color can have a range of both shades and tints.

 Tone (or Saturation): You can also add both white and black to a color to create a tone.
 Tone and saturation essentially mean the same thing, but most people will use saturation if they’re talking about colors being created for digital images.
-The tone will be used more often for painting.
+Tone will be used more often for painting.

 Adding and Subtracting Color